behnazkhoshnood/tadig-restaurant/README.md

    - **Rate US page**

-     This section consist of a form for feedbacks.
+     This section consist of a form for review and feedbacks.

 * ### **Skeleton**